I am a Conservative.

 He's heavily reliant on the government.

 1. Conservatives don't expect and truth be told don't want the government, especially the federal government, to come and save them.
 Matt became known for yelling online about why the federal government was not helping North Carolina after the hurricane.
 That's a Democratic Party talking point.
 It goes against the foundation of the self-reliant small-government movement, which is a Conservative tradition.
-When a hurricane hits, Conservatives take care of their families and their neighbors and don't take handouts from the government.
+When a hurricane hits, Conservatives take care of their families and their neighbors and don't cry online for handouts from the government.
+That's little soy boy stuff.

 2. Matt and his family were swatted.
 This is of course unfortunate and should not have happened.
 When something like this does happen, though, Conservatives grab their friends and their weapons and they go out to protect their families.
 They do not expect the government to take care of them.
 They don't whine and grovel online.
 They are furious at themselves for allowing this to happen, for not being prepared and for dropping the ball - all tenets of self-reliance and Conservatism as a whole.
 To make up for it, Matt should be out there hunting the people who hurt his family.
 Instead, Matt Van Swol went on a podcast less than 20 hours after the swatting incident.
 You can't make this up.

-3. Matt Van Swol is oblivious to the fact that we are in a serious conflict with the liberal elements in our country and have been for many years.
+4. Matt Van Swol is oblivious to the fact that we are in a serious conflict with the liberal elements in our country and have been for many years.
 On January 6, 2001 we tried to take back the country and while we failed, that battle was representative of the level of fight it takes to make a mark.
 Yelling "this has to stop" online is soft and liberal.
-"We have to win" is Conservative.
+"We will win" is Conservative.